tzmanics/serverless-angular-workshop/walkthroughs/why-serverless/readme.md

 ### Serverless Architecture

 Serverless architecture applies the 'worry less' approach to many other parts of our applications.
-This is where we see a lot of 'as a Service' products like, Functions as a Service (Faas), Backend as a Service (BaaS), Platform as a Service (Paas),and more.
+This is where we see a lot of 'as a Service' products like, Functions as a Service (FaaS), Backend as a Service (BaaS), Platform as a Service (PaaS),and more.
 These products maintain the infrastructure around the functions, databases, and other moving parts of your app.
 [Martin Fowler covers it in detail in this post](https://martinfowler.com/articles/serverless.html) where he also offers a simplified overview image of the traditional app setup compared to one that utilizes serverless architecture.

 #### Original app structure